-The goals of a career pathway approach and industry cluster-oriented economic development mutually reinforce each other.
+The goals of a career pathway approach and cluster-oriented economic development mutually reinforce each other.
 With a sector-specific focus, career pathways help workers attain credentials that regional employers recognize and value, while also connecting employers directly to workers with the right skills.
 In doing so, career pathway programs need to have an understanding of the region's unique industry mix, emerging trends within an industry cluster, and the human capital needs that make the Chicago region a destination for such business activity.
 Related information and analysis lie at the heart of coordinating effective cluster-oriented economic development.
+Cluster initiatives can help to organize industry leadership to support career pathway programs, especially in industries with opportunities for workers' upward economic mobility that anticipate challenges in filling entry-level positions.

-Economic development organizations -- in partnership with cluster organizations -- should fully incorporate strategies to develop and implement high-quality career pathways into efforts aimed at supporting the region's traded industry clusters.
+Economic development organizations -- in partnership with cluster organizations -- should fully incorporate strategies to develop and implement high quality career pathways into efforts aimed at supporting the region's traded industry clusters.